imprashanttt/Health-Tracking-Application/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Notes:
-Replace placeholders like your-username with your actual GitHub username or organization name.
-Ensure all API keys and sensitive information are handled securely, preferably using environment variables or secure vaults.
-Provide clear instructions on how users can obtain and configure API keys for Nutritionix and Sheety APIs.
-Add any additional sections or details specific to your project's setup or usage.

 This README provides a basic structure to help users understand, install, and utilize your health tracking application effectively.
 Adjust it according to your specific project details and audience needs.